BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 58 ---

-![A text-based logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in a gray, uppercase, sans-serif font on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side by side.
-The ESMA logo features its acronym in blue surrounded by a circle of stars, while the EIOPA logo has a blue, cube-like graphic above its name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot of a document header showing the title "THE RISK FACTORS GUIDELINES" above the logo of the European Banking Authority (EBA).
-The blue logo features the acronym "EBA" in large white letters.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 ## Chapter 7: Sectoral guidelines for life insurance undertakings

 175. Life insurance products are designed to financially protect the policy holder against the